The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.

 Between 1895 and 1908, the rest of the states in the South approved new constitutions including these disenfranchisement tools.
-Six southern states also added a grandfather clause, which bestowed the suffrage on anyone whose grandfather was eligible to vote in 1867.
+Six southern states also added a grandfather clause, which bestowed suffrage on anyone whose grandfather was eligible to vote in 1867.
 This ensured that whites who would have been otherwise excluded through mechanisms such as poll taxes or literacy tests would still be eligible, at least until grandfather clauses were struck down by the Supreme Court in 1915.
 Finally, each southern state adopted an all-white primary and excluded Black Americans from the Democratic primary, the only political contests that mattered across much of the South.35

 For all the legal double-talk, the purpose of these laws was plain.
 James Kimble Vardaman, later governor of Mississippi, boasted that “there is no use to equivocate or lie about the matter.
 Mississippi’s constitutional convention was held for no other purpose than to eliminate the nigger from politics; not the ignorant—but the nigger.”36 These technically color-blind tools did their work well.
 In 1900 Alabama had 121,159 literate Black men of voting age.
 Only 3,742 were registered to vote.
 Louisiana had 130,000 Black voters in the contentious election of 1896.
 Only 5,320 voted in 1900.
 Black people were clearly the target of these laws, but that did not prevent some whites from being disenfranchised as well.
 Louisiana dropped 80,000 white voters over the same period.
 Most politically engaged southern whites considered this a price worth paying to prevent the alleged fraud that plagued the region’s elections.37